-As COVID-19 spreads rapidly, MSH continues to share our expertise and resources in infection prevention and control, emergency preparedness planning, advocacy and stakeholder coordination, surveillance, leadership development, and overall health systems strengthening with a wide range of institutions and agencies responding to the pandemic.
+MSH is undertaking specific COVID-19 preparedness, response, and recovery interventions in 20 countries, sharing our expertise and resources in infection prevention and control, emergency preparedness planning, advocacy and stakeholder coordination, surveillance, leadership development, and overall health systems strengthening with a wide range of institutions and agencies responding to the pandemic.
+Learn More

 The USAID Medicines, Technologies and Pharmaceutical Services Program, led by MSH, is on the frontlines, supporting high-risk countries.
 The program’s COVID-19 approach includes two important strategies: implementing end-to-end infection prevention and control (IPC) measures in health facilities, including precautions and procedures; and strengthening commodity management to ensure access to a steady supply of medicines, masks, and hygiene products.
 Read more